Out in the Wilds of Wiltshire

-Wiltshire is a landlocked county in the southwest of England, characterised by high downland and wide valleys.
-It’s predominantly rural and rests on chalk, which is a porous limestone.
-Best known for its ham, it’s also home to monuments like Stonehenge.
-In fact, the county has more prehistoric sites than any other in England.
+In the South West of England, you will find the landlocked county of Wiltshire.
+It is predominantly rural, characterised by high downwind and wide valleys, and it rests on chalk, making for an abundance of porous limestone.
+Best known for its ham, it is also home to historic monuments like Stonehenge, and in fact, the county of Wiltshire has more prehistoric sites than any other county in all of England.

-Wiltshire Wildlife Trust do a lot of great work to support wildlife on sites that have rare species and habitats, broadleaved wood pastures and woodland and chalk streams, rivers and grassland.
-The Savernake Forest, part of the Cotswolds Area of Outstanding Natural Beauty and North Wessex Downs, is a Site of Special Scientific Interest on the edge of Malborough and is found to support the barbastelle bat.
+Safeguarding measures for wildlife in the county fall under the jurisdiction of the Wiltshire Wildlife Trust (WWT), and more focused departments include the Wiltshire Mammal Group and the Wiltshire Bat Group (WBG).
+The combination of all three does a lot of great work to support wildlife on sites that have rare species and habitats, broadleaved wood pastures and woodland and chalk streams, rivers and grassland.
+The Savernake Forest – part of the Cotswolds Area of Outstanding Natural Beauty (AONB) and North Wessex Downs – is a Site of Special Scientific Interest (SSSI) on the edge of Malborough and is found to support the barbastelle bat.

 All bat species within the UK are protected by law under the Conservation of Habitats and Species Regulations 2017, with references in other legislation, such as the Wildlife and Countryside Act 1981 and the Countryside and Rights of Way Act 2000.
 The level of protection means that if you disturb, harm or kill a bat, or destroy their roosting habitat – whether it’s in a tree or a roof space, for example – you can face prosecution, with penalties ranging from a fine to the genuine possibility of prison sentences.